Biology (BIOL)

 BIOL 120 PRINCIPLES OF BIOLOGY [LECTURE] (3)

 Biological principles common to plants and animals.
 Topics include scientific investigation, genetics, evolution, ecology and ethical issues in contemporary biology.
 Not for credit toward Biology major or minor.
 Not open to those who have successfully completed BIOL 115, BIOL 201 or BIOL 200/ BIOL 200L.
 Students who have successfully completed the honors version of this course (BIOL 117) will not receive additional credit for this course.
+Withdrawal from either Lec or Lab is possible only after Change of Schedule.
 Corequisite: BIOL 120L.
 Core: Biological and Physical Sciences.

 BIOL 120L PRINCIPLES OF BIOLOGY [LAB] (1)

 Biological principles common to plants and animals.
 Topics include scientific investigation, genetics, evolution and ecology.
 Not for credit toward Biology major or minor.
 Not open to those who have successfully completed BIOL 110, 115, 201 or BIOL 200/ BIOL 200L.
+Withdrawal from either Lec or Lab is possible only after Change of Schedule.
 Corequisite: BIOL 120 (lecture).
 Successful completion of both satisfies.
 Core: Lab and Non-Lab Sciences.
 Lab/Class fee will be assessed.

 BIOL 191 INTRODUCTORY BIOLOGY FOR HEALTH PROFESSIONS [LECTURE] (3)

 Basic principles of biology including process of scientific investigation, cells, macromolecules, metabolism, DNA, genetics, evolution, and ecology.
-Intended for College of Health Professions majors who will take additional biology courses.
+Intended for CHP majors who will take additional biology courses.
 Not for Biology major/minor credit.
 Not open to those who successfully completed BIOL 201, BIOL 200 or BIOL 200L.
 Core credit not given for both BIOL 191/ BIOL 191L and BIOL 120/ BIOL 120L.
-College of Health Professions major credit given to those who complete either BIOL 190 or BIOL 191 and BIOL 191L.
+CHP major credit given to those who complete either BIOL 190 or BIOL 191 and BIOL 191L.
 Students who have successfully completed the honors version of this course (BIOL 192) will not receive additional credit for this course.
+Withdrawal from either Lec or Lab is possible only after Change of Schedule.
 Corequisite: BIOL 191L.
-Prerequisite: limited to specific majors in CHP.
+Prerequisites: limited to specific majors in CHP; qualifying score on Math Placement or MATH 100 or concurrent enrollment with MATH 102 or higher.
 Core: Lab & Non-Lab Sciences.

 BIOL 191L INTRODUCTORY BIOLOGY FOR HEALTH PROFESSIONS [LAB] (1)

 Basic principles of biology including process of scientific investigation, cells, macromolecules, metabolism, DNA, genetics, evolution, and ecology.
 Average of three laboratory hours per week.
-Intended for College of Health Professions majors who will take additional biology courses.
+Intended for CHP majors who will take additional biology courses.
 Not for Biology major/minor credit.
 Not open to those who successfully completed BIOL 200/ BIOL 200L or BIOL 201.
 Core credit not given for both BIOL 191/ BIOL 191L and BIOL 120/ BIOL 120L.
-College of Health Professions major credit given to those who complete either BIOL 190 or BIOL 191/ BIOL 191L.
-Corequisite: BIOL 191.
-Prerequisite: CHP major.
+CHP major credit given to those who complete either BIOL 190 or BIOL 191/ BIOL 191L.
+Withdrawal from either Lec or Lab is possible only after Change of Schedule.
+Prerequisites: CHP major; qualifying score on Math Placement or MATH 100 or concurrent enrollment with MATH 102 or higher.
 Core: Biological & Physical Sciences.
 Lab/Class fee will be assessed.

 BIOL 192 HONORS INTRODUCTORY BIOLOGY FOR THE HEALTH PROFESSIONS (4)